Macrometacorp/docs/docs/graphs/index.md

 ### Social Networks

 Macrometa graphs can be used to represent connections between users in a social network, allowing you to write queries related to friend recommendations, influence analysis, and community detection.

+### Network Management

+Graphs can be used to model complex networks, such as telecommunication or computer networks, making it easier to monitor, optimize, and troubleshoot network performance and connectivity issues.

 ## For the Math Geeks